Sarvesh-appdev/Sarvesh-appdev/README.md

 🚀 About Me
 🎓 Third-Year Computer Science Student at Dalhousie University.
-🌱 Passionate about Backend Development, Data Engineering, and System Design.
+🌱 Passionate about Software Development, Data Engineering, and System Design.
 🔭 Currently building full-stack projects using React and Node.js.

 🛠️ Skills & Technologies